rakeshvangawar/Exploratory-Data-Analysis-with-Pandas/README.md

 # Telecom-Churn-Case-Study

-Telecom Churn Rate analysis with Pandas
+Telecom churn rate analysis with Pandas

 Telecom companies need to predict which customers are at high risk of churn.
 In this repo, we will have 3 main goals.